sturob/vim-outsiders/README.md

 ## How It Works

-outsiders.vim uses tmux commands to:
+outsiders.vim uses tmux to:
-1. Detect existing panes and their positions
+1. Detect existing panes, their positions, and whether vim is running in them
 2. Create new panes when needed
 3. Send commands to target panes to open files
 4. Manage focus between panes